magentabusiness/magentabusiness.github.io/_includes/templates/trndz-guides-banner.md

 - [**Available Visualizations**](/docs/trendz/visualizations-overview) - Learn about visualization widgets available in Trendz and how to configure them.
 {% endif %}
 {% if currentGuide != "EmbedVisualizations" %}
-- [**Share and embed Visualizations**](/docs/trendz/embed-visuals) - Learn how to add Trendz visualizations on ThingsBoard dashboard or 3rd party web pages.
+- [**Share and embed Visualizations**](/docs/trendz/embed-visuals) - Learn how to add Trendz visualizations on IoT Hub dashboard or 3rd party web pages.
 {% endif %}
 <br/>